falkr/ttm4175/pages/security-4-2020.md

 Run the command *ifconfig* on the Kali machine.
 If VirtualBox was configured correctly, it should have been assigned an IP-address similar to 10.0.0.1XX.
 Then run the same command on the Metasploitable machine.
 Again, the network address should read something like 10.0.0.1XX.
 </div>

++ Write down the IP address of the Metasploitable machine as you are going to need it later on in this lab.

 # Discovering hosts with Nmap

 Consider the scenario where an attacker has just joined the network with no prior knowledge of the other connected machines.
 The first thing we want to know is how many hosts are connected and what their IP-addresses are.
 To gather this information we will use Nmap (Network Mapper).